 Take, for instance, booking a hotel room.
-For every question you answer, there will always be two new questions How are the ratings of the hotels in the area?
+For every question you answer, there will always be two new questions.
+How are the ratings of the hotels in the area?
 Are there any promotions going on right now that might apply?
 Should you use points or cash?
 Could you book with AAA, Costco or book a package to save money?
 Which card should you use to pay?
-The amount of things to consider are dizzying.
-Don’t even get me started when you also have to consider using hotel points.
+The number of things to consider is dizzying.
+Don’t even get me started when you also have to consider using hotel points or free night certificates.

 Here are some hints to keep you from spending more time planning your trip than you spend ON your trip 🙂

 - Use technology to your advantage.
 I love to look at Oyster for pictures of the hotels which aren’t doctored by the marketing departments.
-I also use TripAdvisor or Trivago to find a place in my price range, even if Trivago’s ads can be a bit creepy.
+I also use TripAdvisor to find a place in my price range.

 - Try to narrow your search and broaden as needed.
 If you start looking at 100 hotels, it’ll take forever.
 Pick a specific neighborhood or hotel chain or price range and start there.